AliSoftware/Dip/README.md

 let client = try! container.resolve() as Client

 ```
-You can find more use cases for auto-injection in a Playground.
+You can find more use cases for auto-injection in the Playground available in this repository.

 ### Thread safety